argilla-io/argilla/docs/_source/community/contributing.md

 ## First Contact in Discord

-Discord is a very useful tool for more casual conversations and to answer day-to-day questions.
-As part of Hugging Face, we have set some Argilla channels on their serer.
+Discord is a handy tool for more casual conversations and to answer day-to-day questions.
+As part of Hugging Face, we have set up some Argilla channels on the server.
 Click [here](http://hf.co/join/discord) to join the Hugging Face Discord community effortlessly.

-When part of the Hugging Face Discord, you can select “Channels & roles” and select “Argilla” along with any of the other groups that are interesting to you.
-“Argilla” will cover anything about argilla and distilabel.
+When part of the Hugging Face Discord, you can select "Channels & roles" and select "Argilla" along with any of the other groups that are interesting to you.
+"Argilla" will cover anything about argilla and distilabel.
 You can join the following channels:

 * **#argilla-general**: 📣 Stay up-to-date and general discussions.
 * **#argilla-help**: 🙋‍♀️ Need assistance?
-We’re always here to help.
+We're always here to help.
 Select the appropriate label (argilla or distilabel) for your issue and post it.

-So now there is only one thing left to do, introduce yourself and talk to the community.
-You'll be always welcome! 🤗👋
+So now there is only one thing left to do: introduce yourself and talk to the community.
+You'll always be welcome! 🤗👋

 ## Contributor Workflow with Git and GitHub